Is Your Senior Loved One at Risk for Elder Abuse?

 Family caregiver stress or burnout.
 Overwhelmed caregivers may start to lash out at the senior in their care.

-At Comprehensive Home Care, we understand how important your loved one’s health and safety.
-Each member of our Charlotte NC senior care team has passed a thorough background check, reference checks, and an in-depth personal interviewto ensure they meet our high care standards.
-And all of our caregivers are licensed certified nursing assistants (CNAs) in good standing in the state of North Carolina, which means your loved one is in capable, experienced hands.
+Make sure to call or visit as often as possible to also play an active role in their care.
+Comprehensive Home Care can also help as we understand the importance of a senior’s health and safety.
+Each member of our senior care team has passed a thorough background check, reference checks, and an in-depth personal interview to ensure they meet high standards.
+All of our caregivers are licensed certified nursing assistants (CNAs) in good standing in the state of North Carolina, so rest assured your loved one is in capable, experienced hands.